erez-o/docsforge/docs/customizing-the-public-api.md

             - "api/my_other_namespace"
             ...

-    will create documentation only of API pages that are inside the scope `my_other_namespace`.
+    will create documentation **only** of API pages that are inside the scope `my_other_namespace`.
+Any other API page will be omitted from the public API.

+    The use case is if your project has hundreds of API classes/functions, but you wish to document only a small subset that is important for the end users.

 3. If both includeApi and excludeApi conditions exist, both will be met.